Departmental Council of Nord: History

 In the early 1970s, a new building, the Forum, was built at the corner of Charles Saint-Venant and Gustave Delory streets.
 Until 2019, it housed part of the department's central services.
 Dilapidated, it was demolished in 2021.
 A reconstruction project is underway on the site.

 The latter was raised on rue Gustave-Delory in 1982, in the wake of' the first decentralization laws which entrusted the administration of the general council to an elected president.

-In 2015, the cantons went from 8 to 6 today: Avesnes-sur-Helpe, Cambrai, Douai, Dunkirque, Lille and Valenciennes.
+In 2015, the cantons went from 8 to 6: Avesnes-sur-Helpe, Cambrai, Douai, Dunkirque, Lille and Valenciennes.

 The building on the Place de la République, which still belongs to the Nord department today, houses the residence of the prefect of the Nord as well as his services.
 It still hosts meetings of the departmental council in its former hemicycle.

 Composition

 The President

 The departmental council of Nord has been chaired since July 1, 2021 by Christian Poiret (DVD), who succeeds Jean-René Lecerf (DVD), following the departmental elections of 2021.